Themos Anastasiadis: Television

 Apart from his work in print journalism, Anastasiadis had worked also on television.
 From 2001 to February 2006 he was the host of "Ola", a weekly humor show on Alpha TV.
 On this show, he used to invite various personalities from Greek showbiz and highlight the many funny moments from Greek television.

 In March 2006, Anastasiadis became the host of the show "OlaXXL" on ANT1 television.
 As of 2008, the show continues with a different name each year but contains the word "Ola".
 His TV show became the most popular TV show in all of Greece for many years.

 Personal life

 He married Vasiliki Panagiotopoulou and had three children.
-Their names are Byron, Filio, and Aliki.

 In 2014, he decided to move his family from Athens to Zurich after his political fights with Prime Minister Alexis Tsipras and many previous governments in order to protect his family.
 His numerous scandals and political power required him to be accompanied by bodyguards and bulletproof cars daily in order to ensure his safety in Athens.

 He died on 22 January 2019 in Zurich after fighting with cancer for 1.5 years.